-Students are strongly encouraged to sign up for LC Alerts when they move into the residence halls.
+Students, Faculty, and Staff are strongly encouraged to sign up for LC Alerts when they join the campus community.
 Students will receive an email with instructions for initial sign-up along with periodic emails for updates.
 Anyone with information that warrants a timely warning should immediately report that information to the Campus Safety office.
 Louisburg College will hold confidential any identifying information about victims when issuing a timely warning.
 Timely warnings include all pertinent information regarding a real or potential threat to the campus community, which may include the incident location(s), date(s), time(s), suspect(s) descriptions, etc. The timely warning will also include information to help members of the campus community protect themselves against real or potential threats.